 A difficult tenant is high maintenance, causes negligent property damage, pays rent late or sometimes misses it altogether.
-Evicting such a tenant from the rental unit before the lease term ends, may be the only solution left on the table.
+Evicting such a tenant from the rental unit before the lease term ends, may be the only solution.

 North Dakota, just like any other state in the country, has a detailed tenant eviction process in place within the landlord-tenant laws .
 Following it is key for a successful North Dakota eviction process.

 The following is a basic overview of the North Dakota eviction laws.

 1. Justifiable Reason

-Your tenant has a right to remain in the rental property until the lease agreement ends.
+Your tenant has a right to remain in the rental property until the tenant's lease agreement ends.
 The only exception to this is if they have committed a violation or if they choose to break the lease .
 A tenant must be given written notice prior to any evition process.
 Common violations in the state of North Dakota include:

 - Nonpayment of rent by the tenant

 - Excessive damage to the property or rental unit, even if you retain the security deposit

 - Engaging in illegal activities while on their rented premises

 - Failing to adhere to the terms of the lease agreement (for instance, making illegal alterations to the unit or subletting the unit without the landlord’s permission)

-- Failing to move out after the lease has expired
+- Failing to move out of the rental unit after the lease has expired

 - Causing significant disturbance to other tenants or neighbors